ssborbis/ContextSearch-web-ext/README.md

 ## Highlighting Searched Words
 After performing a search, search terms in the results page can be highlighted.
 The highlight styling and behaviour can be found in CS Options -> Highlight

+Highlighting can be removed from a page by pressing ESC

 ## Modifying Search Terms
 Each search engine's handling of the query string can be modified with the `Search Regex` field.
 The format should be a well-formed array in the following order: